 If you have a project on the horizon for which you might need a nail gun, this guide will help clear up the brad nailer vs. finish nailer confusion.
 Ahead, learn about the technical differences between the tools, and the situations in which you would use one type of nailer and not the other.

 Finish nailers are designed to shoot larger 16-, 15-, and even 14-gauge nails.

 Nails are specified by gauge, which is the wire diameter used to make them.
 Higher numbers are thinner, and lower numbers are thicker.
 The thicker a nail, the more holding power it has.

-The majority of finish nailers use thicker gauges than brad nailers.
-Typically, they are either 16- or 15-gauge nails.
+The majority of finish nailers use thicker-gauge nails than brad nailers.
+Typically, finish nailers use either 16- or 15-gauge nails.
 A few 14-gauge models exist, but they are not common.
 Finishing nails vary in length from 1 to 3½ inches.

-However, the larger nail diameter requires more force to drive it, so when it comes to brad vs. finish nailer, a finish nailer is more powerful and weighs a little more than a brad nailer.
+The larger nail diameter requires more force to drive it.
+For this reason, a finish nailer is more powerful and weighs a little more than a brad nailer.

 Brad nails (often just called brads), are 18 gauge, which is 0.0475 of an inch.
 They vary in length from ½ to 2½ inches.
 By comparison, a 16-gauge finish nail is 0.0625-inch thick.
 While the difference doesn’t seem like very much, the shorter length is a good indicator that a brad nail won’t hold material of the same maximum thickness as finish nails.
 They may not have the strength to penetrate hard timber either.

 The benefit to being thinner is that the brad is less likely to split wood when going through it.
 Additionally, the head of the brad is less noticeable.
 Depending on the application of the brad nails, filling and sanding may not be required before painting, thus reducing the overall time a job takes.